 Our lawyers have successfully handled serious injury construction injury accidents both for settlement and at trial.
-Our lawyers accept only serious injury and death construction accident cases.
+Our Baltimore construction accident lawyers handle only serious injury and death construction accident cases.

 Construction workers risk serious injury and death from accidents that are no fault of their own.
-Construction accidents occur for a variety of different reasons: often poorly designed or manufactured equipment or faulty equipment and machinery that leads should not be used on a job site, leading to chemical leaks, scaffold accidents, explosions, electrocution accidents, and forklift collision injuries.
+Construction accidents in Maryland occur for a variety of different reasons.
+Often poorly designed or manufactured equipment or faulty equipment and machinery that leads should not be used on a job site, leading to chemical leaks, scaffold accidents, explosions, electrocution accidents, and forklift collision injuries.

 Employers are to blame for many construction accidents in Maryland.
 Claims brought in these construction cases are brought under the Maryland Workers Compensation statute.

 But, often, there a non-employer also responsible for an employee's on the job injuries.
 The difference is no minor distinction.
 The amount of money you can recover in a settlement or at trial in a tort claim versus a worker's comp claim can be exponentially higher.

 The largest percentage of construction mishaps occur during the worker's first year on the job.
 The most common victims?
 Carpenters, apprentices and helpers and laborers.
 This risk is even more pronounced during the first few months on the job.
 Why?
 Inexperience is the most obvious answer.
 But other workers assume the new worker knows to be in a certain place and fails to appreciate that he might not be in that place.

 Another problem for workers generally but particularly new employees is overexertion.
 Your body is not ready for the demand of the job or, for long-time employees, your body is worn out from the demands of the job.
 Overexertion causes nearly one-fourth of workplace injuries.